National Day of Action 2021

 Volunteer Center and the Emerging Philanthropists

-United Way Day of Action is an invitation for people and organizations around the world to LIVE UNITED and take action to address a variety of challenges.2020 National Day of Virtual Action is on and around Friday, June 19.
-Brought to you by United Way of Washtenaw County’s Volunteer Center and the Emerging Philanthropists Day of Action is a day that we ask you to help us put our mission into action by improving the building blocks for a good quality of life..this year with a shift!
+United Way Day of Action is an invitation for people and organizations around the world to LIVE UNITED and take action to address a variety of challenges.
+2021 National Day of Virtual Action is on and around Friday, June 18.
+Brought to you by United Way of Washtenaw County’s Volunteer Center and the Emerging Philanthropists, Day of Action is a day that we ask you to help us put our mission into action by improving the building blocks for a good quality of life.

 There are four ways YOU can participate: